 This fund originated the groundbreaking multi-governmental collaborative project in salmon habitat restoration that was led by the Nisqually Tribe and recognized by President Obama with the nation's first and only Coastal America Partnership Award in late 2011.
-For FY 2017, \$65 million was appropriated for the Fund, and tribes support an increase to \$110 million for FY 2019 as a wise investment in a program that creates a ripple effect including economic, ecological, social, cultural, legal, and intergovernmental co-benefits.
+The President's FY 2012 budget included \$65 million for PCSRF, and \$80 million was appropriated in FY 2010.
+Tribes support an increase of \$45 million from the FY 2012 level as a wise investment in a program that creates a ripple effect including economic, ecological, social, cultural, legal, and intergovernmental co-benefits.